sindreoyen/SwiftGeographicLib/README.md

-# 1 SwiftGeographicLib
+# SwiftGeographicLib

-Ready-to-use Swift wrapper for the geodesic routines from the renowned [GeographicLib](https://geographiclib.sourceforge.io/).
+The original `SwiftGeographicLib` repository. `SwiftGeographicLib` is a ready-to-use Swift wrapper for the geodesic routines from the renowned [GeographicLib](https://geographiclib.sourceforge.io/).
-Under the hood it calls the C library, but exposes a Swifty, type-safe API.
+Under the hood, it calls the C library, but exposes a Swifty, type-safe API.

-## 1.1 Installation
+## Installation

 Use the Swift Package Manager.
 In your `Package.swift`: